fewagency/fluent-html/readme.md

 If an html attribute is supplied more than one value, they will be concatenated into a comma-separated list.

 ### Usage with [Blade](http://laravel.com/docs/blade) templates
-Because the
+Because the string conversion of a FluidHtml instance always returns the full HTML structure from the top element, echoing the result in a template is easy:
 `{!!
 FluidHtml::create('p')->withContent('Text') !!}`

 //TODO: describe yielding Blade sections with $__env->yieldContent('section_name','Default content')

 ## Authors
-I, Björn Nilsved, work at largest communication agency in southern Sweden.
+I, Björn Nilsved, work at the largest communication agency in southern Sweden.
 We call ourselves [FEW](http://fewagency.se) (oh, the irony).
 From time to time we have positions open for web developers and programmers in the Malmö/Copenhagen area, so please get in touch!

 ## License